Quick Guide to the Douro Valley & Pinhao

 Getting Around the Douro Valley & Pinhao

-Aside from the obvious boat trips up and down the Douro River, there are other ways to explore the area.
+Aside from the popular tours up and down the Douro River to the Valley, there are other ways to explore the area.

 Hiring a car is the best way to get around the Douro Valley.
 It gives you the freedom to visit any of the regions wineries and lookout points.
 There are several themed routes, such as the olive oil route and the Cisterian route.
 You can follow these mapped routes or mix and match the highlights to suit yourselves.
 Then there’s the N222 between Pinhao and Regua, voted the World’s Best Drive in 2015!